-It is necessary to replace the sensor after every detection or at the end of the lifetime.
-Authorized person only MUST replace the sensor.
+The R32 refrigerant leakage sensor must be replaced after every detection or at the end of its lifetime.
+ONLY authorised persons may replace the sensor.

 Functionality of the safety measures are periodically automatically checked.
-In case of malfunction, error code will display on the user interface.
+In case of malfunction, an error code will be displayed on the user interface.